Qbunjo/gatekeeper/README.md

 This program was created to inform if the house gates (main gate and garage gate) are open.<br>
 The information is printed on the standard LCD 16x2, also when any of the gates is open, it beeps with buzzer.

+Version 1.1 includes screensaver in order to prevent burn-in lcd screen.

 Inputs:

 * Pin 7, Pin 8 (sensor at the gates shorted to GND when open), normally shorted to VCC through pull-up resistor.